 For the refurbishment/conversion scheme, GCL's appraisal incorporates an allowance of 1% for marketing, including on-site sales team and show unit plus 1.5% of GDV for sales and marketing costs and an additional £1,500 per unit for sales legal fees.
-The total marketing budget falls within the normal range.
+The total marketing budget falls within the normal range although the marketing budget is too low at 1%.
+We have therefore applied a 2% allowance for marketing plus an additional 1.5% for sales agent's fees.

 The marketing budget for the refurbishment/conversion and new build scheme amounts to 1% of GDV plus an additional 1.5% of GDV for sales agent's fees and £1,500 per unit for sales legal fees.
-Again, the total marketing budget falls within the normal range.
+Again, we have adjusted the marketing budget to 2% of GDV.